英文字典中文字典

 • Mammy stereotype - Wikipedia

-A mammy is a U S historical stereotype depicting Black women, usually enslaved, who did domestic work, among nursing children [2] The fictionalized mammy character is often visualized as a dark-skinned woman with a motherly personality
+A mammy is a U S historical stereotype depicting Black women, usually enslaved, who did domestic work, including nursing children [2] The fictionalized mammy character is often visualized as a dark-skinned woman with a motherly personality

 • The Mammy Caricature - Anti-black Imagery - Jim Crow Museum